French conquest of Algeria: Mitidja

-In 1834 the French under the lead of Maximilien Joseph Schauenburg, attacked the city of Hadjout.
-Resistance used Guerilla tactics against France but was crushed by August 1835.
-On 23 February 1837 the French continued their campaign against the Algerian resistance in the Mitidja plains.
-On 24 February the French met Algerian resistance on the Mitidja plains, and pushed towards the city of Larbaa, which at the time was still under the rule of Algerian tribes.
+In 1834 the French, under the lead of Maximilien Joseph Schauenburg, attacked the city of Hadjout.
+The resistance used guerilla tactics, but was crushed by August 1835.
+On 23 February 1837, the French continued their campaign against the Algerian resistance in the Mitidja plains.
+On 24 February, the French met Algerian resistance on the Mitidja plains, and pushed towards the city of Larbaa, which, at the time, was still under the rule of Algerian tribes.
 The city was captured two days later.

 Zwawas

 On 8 May 1837, the Kabyles from the regions of the Col des Beni Aïcha, the Issers and Amraoua raided the Mercier farm of Reghaïa under French rule.
 This motivated the French to start an attack against the Zwawa Kabyles, and the Kabyles of Isser.
 On the 17 May the French pushed back the Zwawas from Thénia.
 Meanwhile, the French were ambushed by the tribes of Isser and Amraoua, but they were quickly repelled.
 On 18 and 19 May the French 2nd Light Infantry division defeated a few hundred Algerian defenders at Béni Aïcha.
 The French lost three soldiers, while the Algerians lost 18.
-The same day a few hundred Kabyles tried to ambush the French army but were easily defeated by them.
-The Kabyles suffered considerable losses.
+On the same day, a few hundred Kabyles tried to ambush the French army, but were easily defeated, suffering considerable losses.